What are Financial Instruments?

 - Liquid assets such as savings accounts balances and other bank deposits are limited when it comes to ROI or return of investment.
 This is high because of the fact that there are zero restrictions for the withdrawal of deposits in savings accounts and other bank balances.

-- Liquid assets like cash deposits, money market accounts, etc might disallow organizations from making a withdrawal for months or sometimes years too or whatever is specified in the agreement.
+- Liquid assets like cash deposits, money market accountsMoney Market AccountsMoney Market Account is the account which receives all the interests from the instruments in the money market according to the agreed-upon terms.
+This account is separate from that of securities account, it only accounts for the proceeds., etc might disallow organizations from making a withdrawal for months or sometimes years too or whatever is specified in the agreement.

 - If an organization wishes to withdraw the money before the completion of the tenure mentioned in the agreement, then the same might get penalized or receive lower returns.

 - High transactional costs are also a matter of concern for organizations that are dealing with or wish to deal with financial instruments.

 - An organization must not over-rely on debts like principal and interest since these are supposed to be paid on a consequent basis.